Department of Epidemiology

 Phone: (205) 934-6107

-Dr. Carson’s research focuses on health disparities in cardiovascular disease and diabetes.
-She has experience with several large observational cohort studies and has published on a range of social, clinical, and lifestyle factors related to the occurrence of disease in disadvantaged populations.
-Currently, Dr. Carson is an investigator with the Coronary Artery Risk Development in Young Adults (CARDIA) Study where she is evaluating the performance of cardiovascular disease risk prediction models and assessing the role of glycemic markers in the development of microvascular and macrovascular disease.
+Dr. Carson’s research centers broadly on determinants of health disparities in diabetes and cardiovascular disease.
+She has experience with several large observational cohort studies and has published on a range of social, clinical, and lifestyle factors related to the occurrence of diabetes and cardiovascular disease in disadvantaged populations.
+Currently, Dr. Carson is an investigator with the Coronary Artery Risk Development in Young Adults Study and is evaluating racial differences in glycemic markers and associations with microvascular and macrovascular outcomes among individuals with and without diabetes.